|

 to minimise repulsion (Hund's Rule of maximum multiplicity).

+orbitals singly if possible (Sc to Ni).
 The outer electrons of the

-element are either in the 3d or 4s sub-shell.
-The 4s sub-shell is
+neutral atoms are either in the 3d or 4s sub–shell, but only in 3d

-initially filled by potassium [Ar]4s1 and calcium [Ar]4s2.
+initially filled by potassium [Ar]4s1 and calcium [Ar]4s2

+before start to fill the 3d sub-shell.
 The electron arrangement for

 each element from Sc to Zn is also given at the start of each individual metal section